alikerr/grex-docs/content/english/software/cern-vmfs.md

 export I_MPI_FABRICS_LIST=shm:dapl
 {{< /highlight >}}

-If a script assumes, or relies on using the _mpiexec.hydra_ launcher, the later might have to be provided with _-bootstrap slurm_ option.
+If a script or a pre-built software package assumes, or relies on, using the _mpiexec.hydra_ launcher, the later might have to be provided with _-bootstrap slurm_ option.

 ### How to find software on CC CVMFS
 ---

 Compute Canada's software building system automatically generates documentation for each item, which is available at the [Available Software](https://docs.alliancecan.ca/wiki/Available_software) page.
 So, the first destination to look for a software item is probably to browse this page.
-Note that this page covers the default CPU architectures (AVX2, AVX512) of the National systems, and legacy architectures (SSE3, AVX) might not necessarily have each of the software versions and items compiled for them.
-It is possible to request such versions to be added.
+Note that this page covers the default CPU architectures (AVX2, AVX512) of the National systems.
+Legacy architectures (SSE3, AVX) that were present on earlier versions of StdEnv, are no longer supported.

-The Lmod, __module spider__, command can be used on Grex to search for modules that are actually available.
-Note that the _CCEnv_ software stack is not loaded by default; you would have to load it first to enable the spider command to search through the CC software stack:
+The  __module spider__ command can be used on Grex to search for modules that are actually available.
+Note that the _CCEnv_ software stack is not loaded by default; you would have to load it first to enable the spider command to search through the CC software stack.
+The the example below is for the Amber MM software:

 {{< highlight bash >}}
 module purge
 module load CCEnv
+module load arch/avx512
+module load StdEnv/2023
-module spider mysoftware
+module spider amber
 {{< /highlight >}}

-Then, when finding available software versions and their dependencies, _module load_ command can be used, as described [here](https://docs.alliancecan.ca/wiki/Utiliser_des_modules/en)
+One of the available versions of Amber as returned by the commands above, would be  _amber/22.5-23.5_ .
+A subsequent command _module spider amber/22.5-23.5_ would then provide dependencies.
+Then, when finding available software versions and their dependencies, _module load_ commands can be used, as described [here](https://docs.alliancecan.ca/wiki/Utiliser_des_modules/en) or [here](/software/using-modules/)

 ### How to request software added to CC CVMFS
 ---

-Compute Canada maintains and distributes the software stack as part of its mandate to maintain the National HPC systems.
-To request a software item installed, the requestor should be part of the Compute Canada system (that is, have an account in [CCDB](https://ccdb.computecanada.ca), which is also a prerequisite to have access to Grex.
-Any CC user can submit such a request to __support@tech.alliancecan.ca__ and notify if a version for non-default CPU architecture such as SSE3 is also necessary to build.
+The Alliance (formerly Compute Canada) maintains and distributes the software stack as part of its mandate to maintain the National HPC systems.
+To request a software item installed, the requestor should have an account in [CCDB](https://ccdb.alliancecan.ca), which is also a prerequisite to have access to Grex.
+Any CCDB user can submit such a request to __support@tech.alliancecan.ca__ .

 ### An example, R code with dependencies from CC CVMFS stack